 Celebrate Park and Recreation Month in July!

-Durham Parks and Recreation provides opportunities for our community to Play More, and no one can tell a better story about our parks than those who enjoy them.
-Grab your camera and capture the many ways that you enjoy recreating at your favorite park and email them to DPRinfo@durhamnc.gov.
+and tell us what you like most about Durham Parks and Recreation.
+Also, grab your camera and capture the moment.
+No one can tell a better story about our parks than those who enjoy them.
+Take a picutre of the many ways that you enjoy recreating at your favorite park and email

 Your photos may be featured in our Play More Magazine or posted on Facebook.
 A photo release form must accompany all photo submissions.